silver2row/Teknic_BBB/README.md

 You can also, if needed, attach the power hub with ease to the SC Hub in case one is worried about power failure and/or issues with too much current.

-** I will be making a short demo and I encourage you to provide the your build as well **
+** I will be making a short demo and I encourage you to provide your build as well **

 Seth